-From 6 April 2015 married couples and civil partners may be eligible for a new Transferable Tax Allowance.
+Married couples and civil partners may be eligible for a Marriage Allowance (MA).

-The Transferable Tax Allowance will enable spouses and civil partners to transfer a fixed amount of their personal allowance to their spouse.
+The MA enables spouses and civil partners to transfer a fixed amount of their personal allowance to their spouse.
 The option to transfer is not available to unmarried couples.

-The option to transfer will be available to couples where neither pays tax at the higher or additional rate.
-If eligible, one partner will be able to transfer 10% of their personal allowance to the other partner which means $\pounds1,060$ for the 2015/16 tax year.
+The option to transfer is available to couples where neither pays tax at the higher or additional rate.
+If eligible, one partner will be able to transfer 10% of their personal allowance to their partner which means $\pounds1,100$ for the 2016/17 tax year.

-For those couples where one person does not use all of their personal allowance the benefit will be up to $\pounds212$ (20% of $\pounds1,060$ ).
+For those couples where one person does not use all of their personal allowance the benefit will be up to $\pounds 220$ (20% of $\pounds 1,100$ ).